 His, Hers and the Truth

-Recently, a spade of articles about the “dangers” of raw feeding has been doing it’s rounds on social and digital media.
+A spade of articles about the “dangers” of raw feeding does it’s rounds on social and digital media every so often.
 It seems our rabid opponents are at it again, clutching at straws to create fear, uncertainty and doubt.
-One such study by researchers at Utrecht University 1 states that raw diets (or meals) could be contaminated with and parasites, that could potentially harm you and your pet.
+One such recent study by researchers at Utrecht University1 states that raw diets (or meals) could be contaminated with bacteria and parasites, that could potentially harm you and your pet.

 Firstly, our pet parents, guardians and slaves must understand that the risk in feeding a raw diet is not as simple as being touted by the “anti-raw” movement.
 ALL foods have some degree of risk, so the question isn’t whether risk exists.
 The question is whether the risk is unacceptable.
 The reality is that ALL foods carry some type of risk, from the meal out of a 5-star restaurant kitchen, to the hotdog from the roadside stall, to the chicken and eggs you buy from your favorite retail outlet.

 In real terms, these studies offer no new evidence or FACTS for us to consider.
-They all regurgitate the same old topic our sceptics have been using for years – raw meat contains.
+They all regurgitate the same old topic our sceptics have been using for years – raw meat contains bacteria.
 Really?
 How is that possible?
 Well, or course it does!